Watering the 12321 Technique

 This time of year might be difficult on lawns.
 The tendency is to water more because the lawn is turning a little brown.
 Stay patient with 2 day per week watering and the lawn will quickly adjust to the heat.

-LATE SPRING / EARLY SUMMER - This transition period can be short during certain years.
-It might only be a week or two.
+This transition period may be short during certain years.
+It can only be a week or two.

 (Middle of June – Middle of August)